giantswarm/retagger/README.md

 # retagger

-> A tool to handle the retagging of third party docker images and make them available in own registries.
+> A tool to handle the retagging of third-party docker images and make them available in their own registries.

 ## What does retagger do, exactly?

-`retagger` is first and foremost a CircleCI workflow that runs every day at 21:30 UTC and on every merge to master branch.
+`retagger` is first and foremost a CircleCI workflow that runs every day at 21:30 UTC and on every merge to the main branch.
 It utilizes [skopeo][skopeo] and [custom golang code](main.go) to take upstream docker images, rename them if necessary, and push them to Giant Swarm's container registries: `quay.io` and `giantswarm-registry.cn-shanghai.cr.aliyuncs.com`.
 It is capable of working